apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/min/description.md

     KV.of(4, 33)));
 ```

-And replace `Min.integersGlobally` on `Min.integersPerKey` it will output the minimum numbers by key.
+And replace `Min.integersGlobally` with `Min.integersPerKey` it will output the minimum numbers by key.
 It is also necessary to replace the generic type:

 ```
 PCollection<KV<Integer, Integer>> output = applyTransform(input);